Chicago police arrested 13 people during first day of DNC; perimeter fence fortified after breach

 "Those police officers responded perfectly, and we've got body cam footage to prove it.
 They were not hospitalized for injuries.
 As a police department, anytime we take someone into custody, if they're on medication or the need medication, we make sure they get that," Snelling said.

-Despite the breach of the fence, Snelling said there was no need for CPD to change its public safety strategy during the DNC.
+Despite the fence breach, Snelling said CPD did not need to change its public safety strategy during the DNC.

 "We can't account for every situation that could happen, but if we respond to it, and we put an end to it before it turns bad, then we've done our jobs," he said.

-Snelling said, while the vast majority of the people involved in Monday's protest march were peacefully exercising their First Amendment rights, a small group decided to stay behind after the protest began leaving the area and breached the fence.
+Snelling said that while the vast majority of the people involved in Monday's protest march were peacefully exercising their First Amendment rights, a small group decided to stay behind after the protest began leaving the area and breached the fence.

 "The people who decided that they wanted to commit crimes and vandalism stayed behind.
 We responded to that event with our officers who were properly trained to deal with the situation, and as a result of it there was no serious breach that could have been worse had we not been prepared for that," he said.

-Snelling said he believes the officers who responded to the breach of the fence showed proper restraint while making arrests.
+Snelling believes the officers who responded to the fence breach showed proper restraint while making arrests.

 "The officers could have used more force in situations yesterday than they actually did, and those officers showed great restraint.
 We're always going to have opposition to our response.
 There are people out there who don't believe we should even exist.
 So of course we're going to have those who are going to say that we were too aggressive," he said.